Sack of Constantinople: Sack of Constantinople

 The Crusaders looted, pillaged, and vandalized Constantinople for three days, during which many ancient and medieval Roman and Greek works were either seized or destroyed.
-The famous bronze horses from the Hippodrome were sent back to adorn the façade of St Mark's Basilica in Venice, where they remain.
-As well as being seized, works of considerable artistic value were destroyed for their material value.
-One of the most precious works to suffer such a fate was a large bronze statue of Hercules, created by the legendary Lysippos, court sculptor of Alexander the Great.
-Like so many other considerable artworks made of bronze, the statue was melted down for its content by the Crusaders for surplus profit.
+The famous bronze horses from the Hippodrome were sent back to adorn the façade of St Mark's Basilica in Venice, where they remain to this day.
+Works of considerable artistic value were destroyed for their material value, including the precious bronze statue of Hercules, created by the legendary Lysippos, court sculptor of Alexander the Great.
+As with many other considerable bronze artworks, the statue was melted down for minting money.

-Despite their oaths and the threat of excommunication, the Crusaders systematically assaulted the city's holy sanctuaries, destroying or seizing all that is deemed remotely of value; little was spared, and the tombs of the emperors inside the St Apostles church fell victim to such looting as well Of the civilian population of Constantinople, it is estimated 2,000 were killed.
-The Crusaders, with poor leadership, also sacked churches, monasteries and convents.
-The altars of these churches were smashed and torn to pieces for their gold and marble by the warriors.
-Although the Venetians engaged in looting too, their actions were more restrained.
-Rather than destroying all around like their comrades, the Venetians stole religious relics and works of art, which they would later take to Venice to adorn their own churches.
+Despite their oaths and the threat of excommunication, the Crusaders systematically assaulted the city's holy sanctuaries, destroying or seizing all that was deemed remotely of value; little was spared, even the tombs of the emperors interned in the Church of the Holy Apostles were pillaged.
+Of the civilian population of Constantinople, it is estimated 2,000 were killed.
+The Crusaders even sacked churches, monasteries and convents.
+Church altars were smashed and torn to pieces for their gold and marble.
+The Venetians stole religious relics and works of art, which they took back to Venice.

 It was said that the total amount looted from Constantinople was about 900,000 silver marks.
-The Venetians received 150,000 silver marks that was their due and the Crusaders received 50,000 silver marks.
+The Venetians received 150,000 silver marks that was their due to the Crusaders 50,000.
 A further 100,000 silver marks were divided evenly between the Crusaders and Venetians.
-The remaining 500,000 silver marks were secretly kept back by many Crusader knights.
+500,000 silver marks were purportedly stolen by Crusader knights.